 Do you remember your parents yelling: “Shut the door, you’re heating the outside!” or “Shut the door, you don’t live in a barn!”
 Well, all those yelling parents have a point: it’s cold outside and expensive to heat the house.
 Your facilities are no different, and now it’s your responsibility to conserve energy and prevent the warm air from getting out.
+Fix your door drafts using these tips.

 Tip #1: Install Long Lasting Weatherstripping on Doors